LordExodius/LordExodius/README.md

-I'm Oscar, a third-year CS + business student at Western University.
+I'm Oscar, a third-year CS student at Western University.
 Thanks for taking a look at my GitHub profile! 😄

 Check out some of my projects pinned below, or my [website](http://awwscar.ca/) for other cool stuff.